powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

   the entire length of cable, remove all bracket grounds.
 Voltage still couples to the worked cable's phase through the cable's capacitance.

+* The "Approximate critical bracket-to-bracket spacing" output is an estimate of the critical distance between bracket grounds needed to keep the touch voltage across the cut phases below 100 V. Results should scale linearly, so if you choose a 200-V limit, the critical distance between bracket grounds is twice that shown.
+This critical distance applies to the configuration and fault current entered.

 * The resistance of the worker is included in the model.
 The worker is modeled as a 1000-ohm resistance.
 One 1000-ohm resistor is placed across the cut phases, and another is placed between the phase and the shield on the cut